panacloud/bootcamp-2020/README.md

-## Class 20 and 21 Client-Side GraphQL With Apollo-Client 3.0+ In React Apps
+## Class 20 and 21 Client-Side GraphQL in React Apps

 JavaScript Prerequisites: